suurjaak/grepros/README.md

 grepros is written in Python, supporting both Python 2 and Python 3.

-Developed and tested under ROS1 Noetic and ROS2 Foxy, should also work in later ROS2 versions; _may_ work in earlier ROS1 versions.
+Developed and tested under ROS1 Noetic and ROS2 Foxy, works in later ROS2 versions (Galactic, Humble, Iron, and likewise Rolling);
+_may_ work in earlier ROS1 versions.

 ### Using pip